Pippa Middleton pens party book, "startled" at fame

-LONDON (Reuters) - Paparazzi favorite Pippa Middleton is already a global celebrity.
+LONDON, Oct 23 (Reuters) - Paparazzi favourite Pippa Middleton is already a global celebrity.
 Now the 29-year-old sister of the future British queen is aiming to become a global brand.

 The woman whose appearance at the spectacular 2011 wedding between Kate Middleton and Prince William caused as much of a sensation as the bride herself has written a recipe and party planning book which hits the shelves this week.